Date Night: Couples Yoga

 If you don’t already have a yoga practice here are a few tips to get you started:

-- Sign up for Kindness Yoga’s online classes.
-The first three classes are free.
-If you fall in love with it, an unlimited monthly subscription is just $19.95.
+- Sign up for Ohana Yoga’s online classes.
+The first two weeks are free.
+If you fall in love with it, an unlimited monthly subscription is just $39/mo.
 Classes are live-streamed every day so you know that when you practice, you are practicing with an entire community.
-AND you don’t just have to practice with your beau, call up a friend and sign up for the same class to practice separately but together.
+AND you don’t just have to practice with your boo, call up a friend and sign up for the same class to practice separately but together.

-- I love a good Yin class but mix it up.
+- I love a good Yin or Restorative class to mix it up.
 Take a class that will also get your body working.
-In my opinion, a Vinyasa class at the beginning of the week and a Yin class at the end is a great flow to get into.
+In my opinion, a Vinyasa class at the beginning of the week and a Yin/Restorative class at the end is a great flow to get into.

 - Set up next to each other to be in flow together.
 During the final pose of Savasana feel free to hold hands and get a little more connected on your date night yoga class.